Flux-Point-Studios/prorated-sub-service/TESTING.md

 ```

 This approach successfully creates a subscription by:
-1. Sending 1 TALOS token to the validator script
+1. Sending 1 AGENT token to the validator script
 2. Including 2 ADA minimum required value
 3. Attaching the subscription datum with details